Timilehin-bello/cycloneNFT/README.md

 ## Metamask Setup

-- Ensure you are using the `Mumbai Test Network` on your `metamask wallet` or any other wallet when connecting.
+- Ensure you are using the `Mumbai Test Network` or `Goerli Test Network` on your `metamask wallet`.

 ### Polygon Mumbai Network Setup